 Australian Foundation Investment Co.
-Updates on Share Buy-back
+Updates on Share Buy-Back

 Australian Foundation Investment Co.
 Ltd. (AU:AFI) has released an update.

-Australian Foundation Investment Company Ltd. has announced a daily update on their ongoing share buy-back program, with 176,511 securities bought back in the latest transaction.
-This strategic move aims to enhance shareholder value and reflects the company’s confidence in its financial performance.
+Australian Foundation Investment Co.
+Ltd. has announced a daily update on its ongoing buy-back program, with 41,241 ordinary shares repurchased on the previous day.
+This strategic move is part of their larger effort to enhance shareholder value by reducing the total number of shares available in the market.

 For further insights into AU:AFI stock, check out TipRanks’ Stock Analysis page.